DanielCho-HK/Daniel-Tsao.github.io/index.md

 # News
+* `01.2022` I registered as a PhD student in The Hong Kong Polytechnic University supervised by Dr [Tracy Mok](https://research.polyu.edu.hk/en/persons/pik-yin-mok).
 * `08.2021` I joined The Hong Kong Polytechnic University as a Research Assistant.
 * `11.2020` I joined Laboratory for Artificial Intelligence in Design (AiDLab) Hong Kong as a Research Assistant.
 * `10.2020` We received the [ChinaGraph Best Dataset Award](https://sse.cuhk.edu.cn/en/article/755) for "DeepFashion3D".